ssobczak/logbook/docs/_posts/2017-12-20-wednesday.md

 ## Riemann Hypothesis
 [Numberphile](https://www.youtube.com/watch?v=d6c6uIyieoo)

-One of the 7 millenium form year 2000 (only 1 solved).
+Riemman's hypothesis is one of the 7 millenium problems form year 2000.
+Only one of them is solved so far.

 Riemman zeta function: $ \zeta(s) = 1/1^s + 1/2^s + 1/3^s + ... $